 Drugs can be divided into two types – ones which stimulate, increase alertness and excite the body like marijuana.
 On the other hand, alcohol and other tranquilizing drugs cause tension reduction by depressed physical and psychological functioning.

 The stimulant drugs cause agitation, hallucinations, delusions, convulsions and cause death by overdose in long term.
 These are amphetamines, heroin, LSD, and Marijuana.
 They can also lead to psychotic reactions and possible psychosis in the long run.

 Drug consumption causes disorientation, loss of consciousness and death in cases when the levels of drug-released toxics are high in the patient’s blood.
 This happens due to differences in the ability to metabolize the poisonous elements or the innate differences in the central nervous system’s sensitivity to tolerate drugs.

 Drugs cause the death of brain cells which in turn block effective memory formation and dull the five senses.
-The immune system is weakened and infection fighting cells are not able to function properly.
-In men, it changes hormone levels causing lower sex drive and enlarged breast.
-In women, menstrual cycle becomes irregular and causes ovaries to malfunction.
+The immune system is weakened and infection-fighting cells are not able to function properly.
+In men, it changes hormone levels causing lower sex drive and enlarged breasts.
+In women, the menstrual cycle becomes irregular and causes ovaries to malfunction.